Newms34/daveforum/README.md

  * [Credits](#credits)

 ## About:
-This is a forum site.
+This is a forum web app for a GW2 guild.
 That's all you need to know for now.

 ## Currently Under Development:
 Yes.
 It is.